Netherlands 2023 "Prehistoric animals (II)"

 Woolly Rhinoceros on stamp of UK 2006

-The woolly Rhinoceros, Coelodonta ("hollow tooth", in reference to the deep grooves of their molars) is an extinct genus of rhinoceros that lived in Eurasia between 3.7 million years to 14,000 years ago, in the Pliocene and the Pleistocene epochs.
+The woolly Rhinoceros, Coelodonta ("hollow tooth", in reference to the deep grooves of their molars) is an extinct genus of rhinoceros that lived in Eurasia between 3.7 million years and 14,000 years ago, in the Pliocene and the Pleistocene epochs.
 It is best known from the type species, the woolly rhinoceros (Coelodonta antiquitatis), which ranged throughout northern Eurasia during the Pleistocene.
 The earliest known species, Coelodonta thibetana, lived in Tibet during the Pliocene, with the genus spreading to the rest of Eurasia during the Pleistocene.

 DNA evidence suggests that the Sumatran Rhinoceros (Dicerorhinus sumatrensis) is the closest living relative of Coelodonta.